Basil Kiiza Bataringaya: Death

 While in detention, Bataringaya was tortured and was imprisoned in Makindye Prison.
 Bataringaya was then sent to the outskirts of the town of Mbarara, where he was dismembered alive.
-His severed head was then displayed on a pole, and paraded around the town of Mbarara until ultimately his severed head was displayed in the Mbarara barracks.
+His severed head was then fixed on a pole, and paraded around the town of Mbarara until it was ultimately displayed in the Mbarara barracks.
 A photograph of Amin's soldiers leading Bataringaya on a military Jeep to his execution was taken and circulated, one of the few photographs still existing that show proof of Idi Amin executing political opponents.

 Immediately after Bataringaya was executed, his loyal cabal of associates were executed as well, including Tibayunga, Katuramu, Rubashoka, Bekunda, Kanyonyore, Kibeherere, Rukare, Bitarisha, Kabaterine, Kanisi, and Marengane.
 Edith Mary Bataringaya, Bataringaya's wife and former head of the Uganda Council of Women, was executed in 1977 during a later purge by Idi Amin, allegedly at the hands of Juma Bashir, the governor of the Western Province of Uganda.
 Her burnt body was later found on land in Mbarara owned by the Bataringaya family.